yugabyte/yugabyte-db/docs/content/preview/explore/multi-region-deployments/synchronous-replication-ysql.md

 {{< note title="Setup for POCs" >}}

-The steps can also be used for deploying clusters in any public cloud, private data center, or in separate VMs.
+The steps can also be used for deploying clusters in any public cloud, private data center, or in separate virtual machines.
 The only differences are as follows:

 - You don't need to specify the `--advertise_address` or `--base_dir` flags.
 - You don't need to configure loopback addresses.